Frequently Asked Questions

 200SS-Voltage Adapter & Isolator Datasheet

-To directly integrate WATERMARK sensors with your device, please see our WATERMARK Sensor Integration Guide
+To directly integrate WATERMARK sensors with your device, see the WATERMARK Sensor Integration Guide.

 The WATERMARK sensor is a granular matrix sensor (GMS) which in operating principle is similar to a gypsum block, but is constructed to last considerably longer, maintain contact with surrounding soil, and provide better response at lower tension levels.

-Watermark Sensors, like all electronic type moisture sensors, are affected by things that will change the conductivity of the soil water.
-Salinity is the typical concern and the Watermark has enough internal gypsum to buffer the effects of "typically salinity levels found in irrigated agriculture."
-We publish no reference as to how much salinity is too much.
+WATERMARK Sensors, like all electronic type moisture sensors, are affected by things that will change the conductivity of the soil water.
+Salinity is the typical concern and the WATERMARK has enough internal gypsum to buffer the effects of typical salinity levels found in irrigated agriculture.
 Certainly a newer sensor can buffer for more than an older one because gypsum does go away over time.
-Researchers using them for different applications have told us that effects from salinity are not usually noticed unless it is >3 dS/m.
-Sometimes after a fertilization event the reading may appear artificially wetter from the added salts if high but after a flush with the next irrigation cycle they will return to normal.
+Researchers have found that effects from salinity are not usually noticed unless it is greater than 3 dS/m.
+Sometimes after a fertilization event the reading may appear artificially wetter from the added salts, but after a flush with the next irrigation cycle they will return to normal.

 Current IRROMETER products do not require observing any polarity on the sensor connection.
 If using another reading device, check with their specific instructions.